ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 In order to standardize a protocol for detecting unwanted location tracking, thus minimizing the privacy risks described above, it is necessary to analyze and be able to model different privacy threats.
 This document includes: 1) a taxonomy of unwanted location tracking, 2) methods attackers could use to circumvent unwanted location tracking protocols, and 3) design considerations for implementing unwanted location tracking protocols.
 The taxonomy of unwanted location tracking uses a flexible framework to provide analysis and modeling of different threat actors, as well as models of potential victims based on their threat context.
 It defines how these attacker and victim persona models can be combined into threat models.
 The section on methods to circumvent detection of unwanted location tracking includes a threat matrix and description of several different possible attack vectors.
 Finally, the design considerations section focuses on specific requirements and constraints for successfully detecting unwanted location tracking, alerting users, and providing guidance on disabling trackers (if desired).
 This threat model document is intended to inform the work of the implementation of the DULT protocol as described in {{!I-D.draft-ietf-dult-accessory-protocol}} and {{!I-D.draft-ietf-dult-finding}}.

+There are many types of technology that can be used for location tracking that have similarities to unwanted location tracking using tracking tags.
+It is infeasible to attempt to describe a threat analysis for each possible technology in this document.
+The threat model described here is likely not applicable to the following areas: app-based technologies such as parental monitoring apps, Internet of Things (IoT) devices that are easily discoverable, connected cars, or user accounts for cloud services or social media.
+A notable exception to this is GPS trackers; see {{bluetooth-vs-other-technologies}} for relevant information and recommendations.

 # Conventions and Definitions

 ## Conventions